-How To Deal: If you have found the two-faced jerk in your office, then make sure that you recheck and verify from others about what they tell you.
+How To Deal: If you have found the two-faced jerk in your office, then make sure that you recheck and verify from others what they tell you.
 And be careful about sharing any important details with them.
 Do not ever expect them to do something for you from the goodness of their hearts.
-And going forward, if you think someone is stringing you along, be it when it comes to work, a project, a meeting etc, then quite simply, do not invest in building a lasting relationship with them.
+And going forward, if you think someone is stringing you along, be it when it comes to working, a project, a meeting, etc, then quite simply, do not invest in building a lasting relationship with them.
 And don’t count on them when it comes to having your back!

 7. The Negative Nancy

 How To Spot: This one’s literally the easiest to spot.
-They just cannot find anything positive about anybody or anything in office.
+They just cannot find anything positive about anybody or anything in the office.
 You keep hearing criticisms from them for absolutely no reason.
-They destroy employee morale and the demotivate everybody else on the team.
+They destroy employee morale and demotivate everybody else on the team.

-How To Deal: Every-time they tell you something overtly negative, tell them something which is overtly positive.
+How To Deal: Every time they tell you something overtly negative, tell them something which is overtly positive.
 If this doesn’t work, then tell them politely but firmly that their negative attitude towards everything is affecting the morale of the whole team or making things difficult for you.
 Be blunt and specific, if need be.
 This should be enough for them to realize not to spread negativity in a positive work culture.